 Panasonic Combination Microwave NN-CF771 Review

 Just before Christmas, we had another Intelligent Living Mums get together at Panasonic where we had much insight into cooking with their combination microwaves.
 We cooked a whole manner of things including a roast chicken, bolognese sauce for pasta and chocolate brownies.
-Check out this video recipe for vegetable, chick pea and apricot casserole on Penny's blog The Alexander Residence.
-She made this at the combi workshop and it was completely delicious.

 The results were impressive, juicy roast chicken, soft flavoursome mince and evenly baked moist brownies.
 I had no idea you could cook so many things in a combi and achieve such great results.
 Myself and my Intelligent Living Mum chums were each sent home with a Panasonic Combi NN-CF771 to play with.